Hammond River vs. Rothesay’s Best: Where Would You Rather Be?

 Why It’s Still Talked About

 In October 2023, Hammond River Brewing announced its closure, leaving its fans deeply saddened.
 For nearly a decade, the brewery had been a cornerstone of Rothesay’s beer culture, creating connections over every pint poured.
-While it may no longer exist, Hammond River’s legacy continues to influence New Brunswick breweries and shape the vibrant craft beer scene in the region.
+While it no longer exists, its influence still echoes in the New Brunswick craft brewing community, inspiring new brewers and shaping the region’s approach to quality beer.

 Hammond River Brewing showed that great beer is about more than just ingredients – it’s about bringing people together.
 It remains a cherished memory for those who enjoyed its offerings and its welcoming atmosphere.